tommyettinger/cringe/README.md

 [apache 2.0](LICENSE)

+thanks 2 paul mineiro 4 makin these liek [blazign fast apropximations](https://code.google.com/archive/p/fastapprox/) w liek bit haxx

+those apropximations are [new bsd license](https://opensource.org/license/BSD-3-Clause) which should be cool i think???

-also thanks to rafa skoberg for like giving me a ton of work to do lololol jk
+also thanks 2 rafa skoberg for like givin me a ton of work 2 do lololol jk

+n thanks 2 raeleus since ur liek the king of cringe

 # yeah